DSLituiev/lab-keras-r/running-docker-containers.md

 - login: `rstudio`
 - password:  `rstudio`

-You should then see an Rstudio interface.
+You should then see an Rstudio interface that you can interact with much like how you would interact with Rstudio software on your laptop.
 In 5/30's structured discussion, we will go over how to train a neural network in the cloud using this.